jgranlun/jgranlun.github.io/README.md

 #### Configuring the used Webdriver options

-There seemed to be contradicting instructions, and the instructions differed depending on what webdriver was used.
-Maybe if I look the webdriver's debug logs, I can see what I'm doing wrong.
-But alas, the geckodriver webdriver is not very chatty about it's inner workings by default.
+There seemed to be contradicting instructions on how one can configure options to the used webdriver, and the instructions differed depending on what webdriver was used.

+*Maybe if I look the webdriver's debug logs, I can see what I'm doing wrong?* Unfortunately, geckodriver webdriver is not very chatty about it's inner workings by default.

-But to enable the debug logs of the webdriver, you have to set the correct debug options for the webdriver!
-Better get to it then.
+*But to enable the debug logs of the webdriver, you have to set the correct debug options for the webdriver!
+Better get to it then.*

 ##### Firefox/Geckodriver: enable Geckodriver trace logs via Robot Framework and Selenium: